Barriers In BIM Implementation For Planners

 Summary Of All Relevant ISOs In Europe For BIM

-Europe has adopted certain International Standards (ISOs) as European Standards for BIM.
-These serve as a guide in the construction industry for organisations using BIM.
-ISOs facilitate efficient BIM practices.
+Europe has adopted certain ISOs as European Standards for BIM.
+These serve as a guide in the construction industry for organisations using BIM to facilitate BIM practices.

 BIM Basics and Implementation